lvgl/lvgl/docs/overview/drawing.md

 ### Part drawing

 When LVGL draws a part of an object (e.g. a slider's indicator, a table's cell or a button matrix's button) it sends events before and after drawing that part with some context of the drawing.
-It allows changing the parts on a very low level with masks, extra drawing, or changing the parameters the LVGL is planning to use for drawing.
+It allows changing the parts on a very low level with masks, extra drawing, or changing the parameters that LVGL is planning to use for drawing.

 In these events an `lv_obj_draw_part_t` structure is used to describe the context of the drawing.
 Not all fields are set for every part and widget.
 To see which fields are set for a widget see the widget's documentation.